We do mortgage pre-approvals. Want one?

 No home seller will take you seriously unless you show them that you’re qualified.
 And as valuable as your pre-approval is to a seller, it’s even more so for you.

 Your pre-approval shows exactly how much home you qualify for and is an essential piece of what you need to buy a house.
-It will give you an estimated monthly housing payment so you can dial in your budget and figure out how much home you want to afford.
+It will give you an estimated monthly housing payment so you can dial in your budget and determine how much home you want to afford.

 So, let’s discuss more about how long a pre-approval is good for and when exactly you should get them.